missionpinball/mpf-docs/docs/code/api_reference/core/service.md

 ## Accessing the service in code

-There is only one instance of the service in MPF, and it’s accessible via `self.machine.service`.
+There is only one instance of the service in MPF, and it's accessible via `self.machine.service`.

 ## Methods & Attributes